 How this Letting Go Challenge Began

-In August 2013 my 93-year-old mother had a series of four falls in one week.
+When my mother turned 93, she had a series of four falls in one week.
 Thankfully, she didn’t break anything.
 But her physician and nursing staff made it quite clear that she couldn’t live on her own at home anymore.
 She required therapy to literally get her back on her feet.

-Prior to this, in 2010, she had broken her femur.
+Prior to this, she had broken her femur five years earlier.
 She would need therapy to recover from her broken leg.
 I visited several care facilities.
 The best one had no availability.
 This time, that care facility was available.
 A bonus was that it is located five minutes from my home.
 (Insert prayer: Thank you God.)

 After a week, she would be able to return home, but would need around the clock care.
 Without someone keeping a watchful eye on her, the question was not a matter of if, but when she might fall again.

-My mother doesn’t own a car.
-Due to her broken leg, she couldn’t walk like she used to – she used to walk a mile each way to a little store in her neighborhood.
+My mother didn’t own a car.
+Due to her broken leg, she couldn’t walk like she used to.
+She used to walk a mile each way to a little store in her neighborhood.
 She had outlived all of her friends.
-My mother is a very social person.
+My mother was a very social person.
 The nursing staff fell in love with her.
-She was enjoying the attention.
+She enjoyed the attention.
 She shared with me that being at home was like being in a prison.
 She felt pretty stuck.

 A permanent room was available, which was a miracle in itself.
 This facility usually has a waiting list.
 She made the decision to stay.
 God’s hand was definitely in providing the perfect place for her.
 (Insert prayer: Wow!
 Thank you God.)